Experts Agree: This South Carolina Man's Way of Telling If There's a Shark in the Water Is 100% Accurate

-During a recent family vacation to Edisto Beach, Josh Rinder of Aiken shared a one-minute instructional video on Facebook for his foolproof shark detection method.
+During a family vacation to Edisto Beach back in June 2018, Josh Rinder of Aiken shared a one-minute instructional video demonstrating his foolproof shark detection method.

-In the video (below), Rinder, 33, stands at the ocean with a big spoon.
+In the Facebook video (below), Rinder stands at the ocean with a big spoon.
 It's the flavor of the water that's the key, he explains.

 First, he says, you scoop up some of the water from the ocean.
 Then put it in your mouth, swish it around and spit it out, the same way you would at a wine tasting.